ydahal1/ydahal1/ReadMe.md

-What is a vampire's favorite fruit?
-A blood orange.
+What time did the man go to the dentist?
+Tooth hurt-y.

 [
-Thu Aug  6 00:37:17 UTC 2026
+Fri Aug  7 01:19:41 UTC 2026
  ]